andremichalowski/React-Github-User-Card/my-app/Plan.md

  Is there anything you wish you had planned better?
     Styling
  Anything you would do differently?
-    Learn more about state, lifecycle, events, and props.
+    Learn more about state, life cycle, events, and props.
  How you would accomplish these same objectives with function components and hooks.
     In a similar way but probably using more hook statements.